How To Fade In/Out Audio In Premiere Pro (J-Cut & L-Cut).

 Premiere has a crossfade transition preset built directly into the software.
 These transitions can be used at the head, tail, or between any two clips.

-To find these, go into the Effects tab on the Project Panel.
-These transitions will be located inside the Audio Transitions folder.
+To find these, go to the Effects tab on the Project Panel.
+The transitions are located inside the Audio Transitions folder.

 Screen Shot 2021 07 30 at 9.25.41 AM